COSIMA/025deg_core2_nyf/README.md

 # 025deg_core2_nyf
-1/4 degree ice ocean configuration with CORE2 NYF atmospheric forcing
+Standard configuration for 0.25 degree [ACCESS-OM2](https://github.com/COSIMA/access-om2) experiment (ACCESS-OM2-025) with CORE2 normal-year forcing (NYF).

+Note that the default timestep for this run is 1800 seconds, but you may need shorter timesteps during the first year of model equilibration.